“Now John himself was clothed in camel’s hair, with a leather belt around his waist; and his food was locusts and wild

 John the Baptist

 After a 430 years of silence since the prophet Malachi, the Lord raised up a new prophet to restore Israel back to the right path.
 As prophesied, John came “in the spirit and power of Elias” (Luke 1:17).
 By his life style and clothing, John pointed the people to the messages of the ancient prophets.

 John was a Nazarite from birth, and his simple life of abstinence was according to the requirements of that sacred vow (Luke 1:15; Numbers 6:3; Judges 13:4).
 Some have speculated that John was of the Essene sect, yet his life does not support this.
 Essenes withdrew from society and became ascetics.
 Although John spent considerable time alone in the wilderness, he was not an ascetic.
 He would go forth from time to time to mingle with men, even before the starting of his ministry.
 While there were at his time Essene communities in the wilderness of Judea along the western shore of the Dead Sea, there is no historical evidence that supports the fact that John was part of this austere sect.

-Some have speculated that John wore a camel’s hair, but here we see that his garment was made were made of camel’s hair, roughly woven.
+Some have speculated that John wore camel’s hair, but in Matthew 3:4, we see that his garment was made of camel’s hair, roughly woven.
 His leather girdle was probably of sheep skin or goatskin, and worn about the waist to bind the long, flowing outer garment.
 John the Baptist wore the garb that resembled what the ancient prophets wore (2 Kings 1:8; Zechariah 13:4).